twigkid/expy/README.md

 # Ex-PY
 Supports: Windows;

-A automation GUI for all applications.
+An automation GUI for all applications.

 # Installation (WINDOWS 7 - 8 - 10 - 11)